Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 Compared to laser printers, inkjet printers offer a different type of imaging that is particularly well suited for printing color documents and photos:

 1. Ink distribution : Inkjet printers use cartridges filled with liquid ink that is sprayed onto the paper through nozzles, often called printheads.
-These nozzles produce tiny droplets of ink that are precisely deposited onto the paper.
+These nozzles create tiny droplets of ink that are precisely deposited onto the paper.

 2. Ink placement : The ink droplets are sprayed directly onto the paper, with placement regulated by fine electronic controls.
 These controls allow the ink to be placed in different shades of color and with high precision, resulting in high levels of detail and color depth.